compose-spec/compose-spec/spec.md

 resources together and isolate them from other applications or other installation of the same Compose specified application with distinct parameters.
 Compose implementation creating resources on platform MUST prefix resource names by project and set the label `com.docker.compose.project`.

-### Illustration sample
+### Illustrative example

-The following sample illustrates Compose specification concepts with a concrete sample application.
-The sample is non-normative.
+The following example illustrates Compose specification concepts with a concrete example application.
+The example is non-normative.

 Consider an application split into a frontend web application and a backend service.

-Frontend is configured at runtime with http configuration file managed by infrastucture, providing external domain name, and https server certificate injected from platform's secured secret store.
+The frontend is configured at runtime with HTTP configuration file managed by infrastructure, providing an external domain name, and HTTPS server certificate injected by the platform's secured secret store.

-Backend stores data in a persistent volume.
+The backend stores data in a persistent volume.

-Both services communicate together on an isolated back-tier network, while webapp is also connected to a front-tier network and expose port 443 to external usage.
+Both services communicate with each otehr on an isolated back-tier network, while frontend is also connected to a front-tier network and exposes port 443 for external usage.

 ```
 (External user) --> 443 [frontend network]